raganwald/raganwald.github.com/_posts/2017-06-04-sequences.md

 First, you need some facility with manipulating abstract relationships and patterns.
 You need a modicum of deductive and inductive logical thought.
 This is probably what people are talking about when they talk about using a problem like this to measure "intelligence."
 It's not the only kind of intelligence, of course, but it certainly is one or more kinds of intelligence.

+But intelligence (whether intelligence-singular or multiple types of specialized intelligence) is not the only thing you need to figure this out.
+Intelligence is *necessary but not sufficient*.
+You also need experience with tools.

+### tooling

+What kinds of tools are we talking about?

-It's not the only thing you need to figure this out.
-Imagine we try to prove the Pythagorean Theorem from scratch.
-This would be much harder than if we'd already had some exposure to plane geometry.
+Imagine we try to prove the Pythagorean Theorem from scratch, with no mathematical training.
+This requires intelligence, obviously, but it would be much harder t to prove from scratch than if we'd already had some exposure to plane geometry.
 The fact is, tools matter for solving problems, and experience with the tools greatly influences your ability to solve problems in a particular domain.

+Solving sequence problems requires intelligence, yes, but it is greatly assisted by experience solving sequence problems and exposure to the tools for solving sequence problems.

+One tool is to make a hypothesis about how the sequence is constructed, test it against the examples given, and if it fits, derive the next value from your hypothetical rules for constructing the sequence.

+The more experience you have with sequence problems, the more hypotheses you are likely to consider and the faster you will generate and test them.

-There are tools for solving sequence problems.
-There are particular heuristics, things to pose as default conjectures.
-For example, one conjecture to try is that this is a sequence where there is a fixed transformation on each element to derive the next element.
+One hypothesis to try is that this is a sequence where there is a fixed transformation on each element to derive the next element.
 If that was the case, we would look for `f` where:

 ```
 f. -> *